jiayuanzhang0/AsymmetricSocialLearning/README.md

 python main.py
 ```
 This simulates the evolution process across the parameter space.

-Output: time series of frequency of cooperators
+Output: time series of frequency of cooperators.

 2. Compute mean equilibrium frequency of cooperators
 ```bash